tenten8401/pterodocs/pages/06.troubleshooting/02.connection-error/docs.md

 title: 'Connection Errors'
 ---

 `We were unable to connect to the main Socket.IO server, there may be network issues currently.
 The panel may not work as expected.`
+or
+`A TransferException was encountered while trying to contact the daemon, please ensure it's online and accessible.
+This error has been logged.`

 Or if your node at `List Nodes` does not show a green heart / you cannot send any commands to your servers, have a look at this list of common issues: